sigstore/sigstore-python/README.md

   Advanced signing options; you should not use these without understanding them!

-  --no-cache            For multiple inputs: generate a new signing
+  --advanced-no-signing-key-reuse
-                        certificate and private key for each artifact signed, rather than caching (default: False)
+                        For multiple inputs: generate a new signing certificate and private key for each artifact signed, rather than caching (default: False)
 ```